The Isles of Notre Dame

 The Isles of Notre Dame, formerly called Twillingate and Fogo, is a defunct provincial electoral district for the House of Assembly of Newfoundland and Labrador, Canada.
 As of 2011 the district had 6,990 eligible voters.

-The district was abolished in 2015 and largely replaced by Lewisporte-Twillingate.
+The district was created prior to the 1996 election from Twillingate and part of Fogo.
+The district was abolished in 2015 and replaced by Lewisporte-Twillingate and Fogo Island-Cape Freels.

 This district was represented by former Liberal party leader, Gerry Reid from 1996 to 2007.

 Members of the House of Assembly

-The district has elected the following Members of the House of Assembly:
+The district has elected the following members of the House of Assembly: